lutraconsulting/qgis-report-plugin/README.md

 5. Click on Generate Token, copy the token to the plugin Configuration dialog
 6. Select plugin for which you want to report bug
 7. Fill title and description and Submit!

+## How to test it?
+You can simply download and use [DevNullPlugin](https://github.com/lutraconsulting/qgis-dev-null-plugin) to trigger exceptions and DevNull issue tracker to report dummy issues.

 ## Notice